 When you want to have a good rate of fire with a bit more punch to your shots – you go for the auto rifle.
-Season of the worthy has seen them buffed to insane levels, with plenty of gamers in the community asking for nerfs across the board, especially for the light show called Hard Light.
+Season of the Worthy has seen them buffed to insane levels, and Season of Arrivals still hasn’t changed that.

 Starting off with the most used auto rifle – the Suros Regime.
 You can get this weapon either from a random exotic drop, Xur or by finishing a weekly milestone.
 Suros Regime is a highly versatile weapon thanks to its awesome perks.
 When firing from the hip, the rate of fire increases the longer you keep shooting while aiming down the sight will get you higher damage output at the expense of the rate of fire.
 The bottom half of each magazine will also deal bonus damage and sometimes even return health on an enemy kill.